Great Malvern railway station: Architecture

-At the end of Platform 2 is the entrance to the Worm, an enclosed passageway which leads under Avenue Road into the former Imperial Hotel (now Malvern St James).
+At the end of platform 2 is the entrance to the Worm, an enclosed passageway that leads under Avenue Road into the former Imperial Hotel (now Malvern St James).
 It formed a private pedestrian access and is believed to be the only structure of its kind in the country.
 Although in need of extensive restoration and generally not open to the public, the Worm is itself Grade II listed.